BoldBigflank/js13k-2023/README.md

     index.html   <-- regular webpack built index.html
-    bundle.js    <-- regular webpack transpiled and bundled code ball.png     <-- any assets are copied from ./static-assets to the root of dist for smaller size super-minified/
+    bundle.js    <-- regular webpack transpiled and bundled code ball.png     <-- any assets are copied from ./static-assets to the root of dist for smaller size dist-minified/
     index.html   <-- This should contain only a <script> tag with the code ball.png     <-- A copy of any assets also ends up here for easy testing of your app index.zip    <-- index.html plus any assets zipped up with ECT
 ```

 This structure makes it easier to test out the build process.
 Files directly in dist only go through regular webpack bundling.
-Files in super-minified have the closure compiler and roadroller applied.
+Files in dist-minified have the closure compiler and roadroller applied.
 These are used for zipping but the unzipped copy is left behind so you can validate
 the code still works without unzipping.
 Finally you have your index.zip to distribute